-The problem with Skillshare is that there are so many classes and at first glance they all look super interesting and it is extremely easy to simply binge-watch class after class without actually practicing or doing the projects.
+How do you find the best Skillshare classes without getting lost?
+At first glance they all look super interesting and it is extremely easy to simply binge-watch class after class without actually practicing or doing the projects.
 So I will talk about the classes I did and for which I completed the assignments.

 Whenever I take a class I remember I have two goals: